DhruvD2502/DESPROJECT/README.md

 # DESPROJECT
-To run this project, copy this code and run it in VS Code or any other C++ compiler.
+To run this project, copy this code and paste it in VS Code or in any other C++ compiler(even online compilers).